TVA (Canadian TV network): Overview

-For most of the last 30 years, TVA has been more popular than Ici Radio-Canada Télé, the French-language counterpart of CBC Television.
-All but 10 of the 50 most popular television shows in Quebec come from TVA.
-For many years, TVA's reach outside Quebec was only a fraction of that of Radio-Canada, despite its popularity.
+For many years, TVA's reach outside Quebec was only a fraction of that of Radio-Canada.
 The only stations with significant viewership outside Quebec were CHOT-TV of Hull (now part of Gatineau), CIMT-TV of Rivière-du-Loup and CHAU-TV of Carleton-sur-Mer.
 CHOT also serves Ottawa and has been available on most cable systems in Northeastern Ontario since the early 1980s, owing to that region's large Franco-Ontarian population.
-CIMT and CHAU both operate rebroadcasters in New Brunswick, and between them provide nearly the entire province with TVA service.
+CIMT and CHAU both operate rebroadcasters in New Brunswick, and CHAU's main transmitter covers portions of the province as well.
+Between them, CIMT and CHAU provide nearly all of New Brunswick with TVA service.
 However, TVA did provide a cable feed known as TCTV starting in 1981, consisting of most of CFTM's programming and local news from other TVA stations.

 In 1998, the Canadian Radio-television and Telecommunications Commission made it compulsory for all cable systems in Canada to carry a TVA station, in order to give Canada's francophone minority communities a second French-language programming choice.
 The station offered is usually the network's flagship, CFTM.
 However, some cable companies in Eastern and Northern Ontario continue to offer Gatineau's CHOT, while most New Brunswick cable companies still carry CIMT or CHAU.

 TVA also provides a time-shifted feed for cable companies in Western Canada.
 However, this feed is just an electronic delay of CFTM's programming, rebroadcast three hours later in Pacific Time to viewers in Western Canada through a separate feed.

 Although TVA is a full-fledged network, its network feed is basically a retransmission of CFTM, with opt-outs by local affiliates for local news, commercials and locally produced programming.
 While this allows TVA to air more network programming than any other Canadian network, it also means that CFTM usually cannot interrupt its programming for news or weather bulletins in Montreal without interrupting the entire network.